On the final day of our Alaskan cruise, we drifted through the calm waters of College Fjord.

 Believe it or not, this was the first day all week that the weather was a little overcast with a few drizzling showers, but it certainly didn’t take away from the dramatic scenery we experienced during the 3 hours we cruised through this glorious fjord.

-This fjord is located in the northern sector of Prince William Sound on the south coast of Alaska.
+College Fjord is located in the northern sector of Prince William Sound on the south coast of Alaska.

 Like the day before in Glacier Bay, we simply stood on deck with our cameras and binoculars, ready to take in the beauty of Alaska.